tejsaw/Restaurant-Sales-Analysis/README.md

 # RESTAURANT SALES ANALYSIS
-This is an Analysis for solving business problems of the restaurant data using MS Power BI Desktop.
+This is an Analysis for solving business problems of the restaurants using MS Power BI Desktop.

 *(The below image is uploaded from google for reference only)*